infor-design/enterprise/docs/CONTRIBUTING.md

     Examples of reduced test cases are:

-    - Take an existing example and modify it to resemble the issue, this is ideal as we can include this in our init tests to avoid future breakages
+    - Take an existing example and modify it to resemble the issue, this is ideal as we can include this in our test suite to avoid future breakages
-    - Create an example using a tool like [jsfiddle](https://jsfiddle.net) (the enterprise scripts can be upload on this site)
+    - Create an example using a tool like [stackblitz](https://stackblitz.com/) or [jsbin](https://jsbin.com/)
     - Any Other runnable code

-    Spend a little time in recreating and isolating the issue and you might learn and discover the solution.
+    Also If you spend a little time in recreating and isolating the issue and you might learn and discover the solution.

     **:no_entry: Do not :no_entry:**
     - Send a video in place of a reduced test case